Finding the Best Travel Gifts

 One of the most useful and practical gifts you can give any traveler is an insulated water bottle.
 Every traveler can use an insulated water bottle if they

 don’t already have one.
 It will keep drinks cold or hot for hours, and encourage them to stay well hydrated.
 Using a reusable water bottle instead of always purchasing plastic bottles of water also helps keep travel costs lower and reduces plastic waste which is good for the environment.
-The water bottle I use and recommend is the Klean Kanteen which is a stainless steel bottle that is durable and leak proof and BPA-free.
+The water bottle I use and recommend is the Klean Kanteen which is a stainless steel bottle that is durable and leak-proof and BPA-free.

 Matilda from The Travel Sisters

 I’ve always loved to receive gift cards before travel.
-There are so many options these days from Airbnb vouchers for accommodation bookings, prepaid credit cards for splurging on the road or just regular gift vouchers from big box stores for the expenses that pop up in the lead up to travel (like needing to top up your expensive hair products and moisturiser in case you can’t find them elsewhere).
+There are so many options these days from Airbnb vouchers for accommodation bookings, prepaid credit cards for splurging on the road or just regular gift vouchers from big box stores for the expenses that pop up in the lead up to travel (like needing to top up your expensive hair products and moisturizer in case you can’t find them elsewhere).

 Store-specific gift cards from places like Kathmandu or Patagonia are super-helpful when the giftee needs gear but make sure to ask which brand they prefer, or just stick with a general gift card.